techmania-team/techmania-docs/English/Modifiers.md

 **Fade in**: notes remain invisible until the scanline is 1/2 scans away, then they start fading in, and become fully visible when the scanline is 1/4 scans away.

-**Fade out**: notes remain invisible until the scanline is 1/4 scans away, then they start fading in, and become fully visible when the scanline is 1/8 scans away.
+**Fade in 2**: notes remain invisible until the scanline is 1/4 scans away, then they start fading in, and become fully visible when the scanline is 1/8 scans away.

 # Scanline opacity